 When it comes to throwing your child’s birthday party, there are a million things to think about – from how many kids to invite to where to have it, all whilst trying not to spend a small fortune.
 Things only get more complicated when you add in a food allergy, which is why we’ve put together a guide for making your child’s birthday party 100% gluten-free!
 If your child is coeliac, this menu will mean they can eat everything on offer and the other kids will be none the wiser!
 You don’t have to compromise on taste and deliciousness anymore!
 Here are our top tips for the perfect birthday spread that will leave all the kids (and their tummies) happy.

 What’s a birthday without cake?
 This is often when the coeliac kids miss out – but no more!
 There are lots of gluten free flours available now so you can make your own cake, we particularly love almond flour as it gives cakes a really bouncy texture.
 If you’re not the baking type, don’t worry, just grab a few packs of our delicious gluten free orange and poppy or double chocolate muffins and create a cupcake stack or platter.
+You can find our gluten free range in independent grocers, or at Woolworths stores nationwide.
+You can also buy online, so add them to your next weekly shop!

 Make your own burgers